Celestial Atlas

 Discovered (Sep 23, 1864) by Heinrich d'Arrest

-Apparent size 1.7 by 0.9 arcmin.
+Physical Information: Apparent size about 1.7 by 0.9? arcmin.
 A Seyfert galaxy with far-flung star clouds, suggesting recent activity.

-Below, a 4 arcmin wide view of star clouds near the galaxy
+Below, a 4 arcmin wide SDSS image of the galaxy and its nearby star clouds

 SDSS image of star clouds near peculiar galaxy NGC 7679